-BACHELOR OF SCIENCE (BS)
+Bachelor of Science (BS)

 The Bachelor of Science degree is awarded to those students who complete 120 credits, of which 60 are in the liberal arts and sciences and 60 in major field requirements and electives.
-Degree programs are offered in Health and Occupational Sciences and Healthcare Management and Psychology.
-Bachelor of Science degrees in Nursing Completion is also offered.
-This degree accepts 60 credits from an associate's degree program in nursing and requires students to complete 60 additional credits at the bachelor degree level.
+Degree programs are offered in Health and Occupational Sciences, Healthcare Management, Psychology and Public Health.
+Bachelor of Science degrees in Nursing Completion are also offered.
+This degree accepts 60 credits from an associate degree program in nursing and requires students to complete 60 additional credits at the bachelor degree level.
 Graduates of diploma schools may also qualify for this program.

-The bachelor's degree programs in the Arts & Sciences Department (Health and Occupational Sciences, Healthcare Management, Liberal Arts, and Psychology) provide enrolled students, near the completion of their degree requirements, with two opportunities-an internship and capstone courses.
+The bachelor degree programs in the Arts & Sciences Department (Health and Occupational Sciences, Healthcare Management, Liberal Arts, Psychology and Public Health) provide enrolled students, near the completion of their degree requirements, with two opportunities-an internship and capstone courses.

-Students can opt for a six-credit internship of 240 hours and COM451- Capstone II: Graduate Competencies OR a three-credit internship of 120 hours and COM 450-Capstone I: Professional Competencies for the 21st Century plus COM 451-Capstone II: Graduate Competencies.
+Students can opt for a six-credit internship of 240 hours and COM 451 Capstone II: Graduate Competencies OR a three-credit internship of 120 hours and COM 450 Capstone I: Professional Competencies for the 21st Century plus COM 451 Capstone II: Graduate Competencies.
 Typically, Capstone I is taken before the internship while Capstone II is taken either with or following the internship.
 While the experiential internship provides students with valuable real-world experience, the Capstone courses provide students with the opportunity to review the professional skills they have developed through their various courses and to look at how their Maria College experience has shaped them as they prepare for employment or graduate school.

-Health and Occupational Sciences
+Health and Occupational Sciences (BS)